 For more detailed application possibilities, please visit our Solutions area!

 Many loads are only switched on in an “emergency” (e.g. fire pumps, slides, all types of heating, etc.).
-Whilst they are offline, however, moisture or other factors can cause ground faults in the associated supply cable or on the load itself.
+Whilst they are offline, however, moisture or other factors can cause insulation faults in the associated supply cable or on the load itself.
 When these loads are switched on, the protective device will respond or fires will start, thereby preventing operation.

 Electrical safety is often difficult to assure on mobile power generators.

 However, the ability to respond immediately and appropriately is vital in an emergency situation.
-It is for this reason that mobile power generators feature the protective measure (Protection by electrical separation with ground-fault monitoring and disconnection) in accordance with IEC 60364-5-51.
+It is for this reason that mobile power generators feature the protective measure (Protection by electrical separation with insulation monitoring and disconnection) in accordance with IEC 60364-5-51.

 |Technical Article||Why the IT System is Often the Best Choice for Power Supply Systems of All Types||3.0 MB||EN||2019/07/11 12:53:3211.07.2019 12:53:32|

 |Technical Article||High Availability for Reliable Operation in Waste Water Treatment Facilities||601.8 KB||EN||2019/05/13 10:29:2213.05.2019 10:29:22|

 |Technical Article||IT System Ensures Electrical Safety at the Munich Airport||284.0 KB||EN||2019/05/13 10:29:2213.05.2019 10:29:22|

 |Technical Article||The Stone Age Meets Modern Network Protection Technology||338.5 KB||EN||2019/05/13 10:29:2213.05.2019 10:29:22|